Shulyaka/powerllm/README.md

 * ### Only allow referencing exposed entities in scripts Power LLM includes a tool that allows LLM to write scripts in Home Assistant format and instantly execute them to handle more complex tasks than covered by standard intents.
 If this option is enabled, Power LLM will make an effort to verify that all entities referenced in this script are exposed.
 This process however has certain limitations (for example if the entity id is evaluated from template at runtime), so the script might fail this check more often than wanted.

+  When the script tool is enabled, its prompt includes a mapping of exposed entity IDs to names, with no states or other attributes.
+Disabling the tool removes this mapping.
+The mapping always includes only exposed entities, even when the script exposure restriction is disabled.

 * ### Facts that the model remembers for each user These field contain the facts that the LLM chose to remember about the user for each `user_id`.
 You can also ask LLM to remember something about you.
 This option is presented here in case you want to delete something.

 ## HTTP API

+HTTP clients that previously fetched all tools from `/api/powerllm/powerllm` must also fetch `/api/powerllm/assist` and send each tool call to its owning API.
+These endpoints expose one API at a time.
+Conversation integrations selecting both APIs use Home Assistant's merged API, which prefixes tool names with their API namespace.

 This is an extension of [Home Assistant REST API](https://developers.home-assistant.io/docs/api/rest/) providing LLM-specific endpoints, such as: